MarcioPimentel01/MarcioPimentel01/README.md

 # Hi, I'm Marcio Pimentel 👋

-I'm studing to became  a MERN Full-Stack Developer with a knack for building scalable web applications.
+I'm studying to became  a MERN Full-Stack Developer with a knack for building scalable web applications.

 ## Currently enrolled in the UCF Coding Bootcamp.